Raclette: A Simply Delicious Romantic Dinner Idea

 Keep it simple.

 Save up your energy for your time together.

 A main course that I recommend for a romantic dinner is Raclette.

 Raclette is a Swiss dish that traditionally involved taking a big chunk of cheese and melting the side of it near a fire.
 You would then scrape the melty cheese onto some bread or boiled potatoes.

 Nowadays Raclette is made in restaurants (and in the home of my in-laws.
 Don’t ask.
 It’s a long story) using a big machine that you put a massive half round of cheese onto.
 This machine heats one side of the cheese and then you scrape the melty bits off onto the diner’s plate.
-It can be made at home using a special contraption that sits on top of a table or one of these nifty tools for use on a grill.

 I’ve dispensed with the need for any special equipment and do mine under the broiler in a cast iron skillet.